 Health benefits remain a critical part of any compensation package.
 To effectively retain your employees, you need to offer the health benefits that your employees want.
 However, the rising cost of traditional group health insurance has left many employers in a pinch.

-Thankfully, personalized health benefits such as health reimbursement arrangements (HRAs) and health stipends can help supplement or replace your group health coverage while reducing your benefits costs.
+Thankfully, personalized benefits like health reimbursement arrangements (HRAs) can help supplement or replace your group healthcare coverage while reducing your benefits costs.

 Supplement your group plan with an integrated HRA

-One strategy employers can implement to lower costs while extending coverage is to switch their group health plan to a high deductible health plan (HDHP) and supplement it with a group coverage HRA (GCHRA), also known as an integrated HRA.
-This may be an excellent option for your younger and healthier employees who don’t have as many healthcare costs.
-The benefit of an HDHP is the lower premiums for you and your employees.
+One strategy employers can implement to lower healthcare spending while extending coverage is to switch their group health plan to a high deductible health plan (HDHP) and supplement it with a group coverage HRA (GCHRA), also known as an integrated HRA.
+This may be an excellent option for your younger and healthier employees who don't have as many healthcare costs.
+The benefit of an HDHP is the cost savings.
+They offer lower monthly premiums for you and your employees.

 Offer your employees an HRA instead

-Instead of offering expensive group health insurance, you can switch to an HRA to save time and money.
-An HRA allows you to reimburse your employees tax-free for their individual health insurance coverage and qualifying medical expenses.
+Instead of offering employer-sponsored health insurance, you can switch to an HRA to save time and money.
+An HRA allows you to reimburse your employees tax-free for their individual health insurance premiums and qualifying medical expenses.

 This enables your employees to purchase the individual health insurance plan that works best for them.